Maximize the Potential of Your Comics

 Screening

-The 1% screening fee will be waived if a service is performed.
-If no service is deemed suitable for the comic, the maximum fee charged will be £50.
+The Screening fee is 1% of the fair market value (£15 minimum) of the book at the time of Screening.
+For the Unlimited High Value tier (UHV), the 1% screening fee will be waived if a service is performed.
+If no service is deemed suitable for the book, only the screening fee is charged, with a maximum fee of £50.
 If service is deemed suitable but you decide not to have the work done, the full screening fee will be charged.

 Downgrades, Missed Restoration and Damage

-No matter the service that may be applied, CGC does not guarantee that a comic will receive a certain grade from CGC.
-While rare, it is possible that a comic can receive a lower grade from CGC after Pressing.
+No matter the service that may be applied, CGC does not guarantee that a book will receive a certain grade from CGC.
+While rare, it is possible that a book can receive a lower grade from CGC after Pressing.
 Additionally, it is possible that Pressing will not lead to any grade change no matter how successful the service might have been.
-Furthermore, because of the nature of Restoration and Restoration Removal, CGC cannot guarantee a particular outcome.
-For more information, please review the CGC Services CCG UK Services Terms and Conditions.

 Pressing